SteveBenton6/garden_tips_full-stack/README.md

 -   ### Wireframes

-    -   #### Site Landing Wireframe
+    -   #### Home Page Wireframes

         ![Home Page Wireframes](./doc-assets/Wireframes/wireframe1.png)

-    -   #### Weather and Game Wireframe
+    -   #### Tip create/edit Wireframes

         ![Garden Tip Wireframes](./doc-assets/Wireframes/wireframe2.png)

 -   ### Database Model Schema
     - Two models have been used.
-One for the Garden Tips and One for the Feedback
+One for the Garden Tips and One for the Feedback.
+These were both also used to create forms to enable the CRUD activity.

   ![Data Models](./doc-assets/datamodel/Models.png)